Overview

 From the fall of the empire through the medieval period up to the mid-16th century, Tibetan writers documented their understanding of law (khrims) and legal traditions within broader historical chronicles and religious texts.
 This collection presents extracts from historical narratives and religious writings that contain discussions of law and governance.

-These materials, gathered and analyzed under the AHRC-funded project "Legal Ideology in Tibet: Politics, Practice, and Religion," reveal how different strands of legal thought emerged during this period, particularly focusing on how Tibetan writers attempted to reconcile religious, ethical, and jurisprudential ideals.
+These materials, gathered and analysed under the AHRC-funded project "Legal Ideology in Tibet: Politics, Practice, and Religion," reveal how different strands of legal thought emerged during this period, particularly focusing on how Tibetan writers attempted to reconcile religious, ethical, and jurisprudential ideals.